MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

-* Check Immortals heap minimal size required by MicroUI implementation.
+* Check Immortals Heap minimal size required by MicroUI implementation.
 * Change the EventGenerator Pointer event format.
 * Do no systematically use the GPU to draw intermediate steps of a shape.